---

 Another common pattern for sidebar navigation is to support expandable nested links, used to group common documentation concepts.

-This can be achived by ensuring a nested page
+This can be achived by ensuring a nested `page` item contains a `group` key:

 {